MapWorkshops/CartoDB-Intro/README.md

-# bbva
+# CartoDB Intro (Spanish)
-Examples for BBVA course
+Material of a CartoDB intro level course